 Associate in Applied Science DegreeDownload PDF

 This program prepares students to fill mechanical engineering technician (or related) career fields.
 It also lays a foundation for students who plan on pursuing a four-year mechanical technology curriculum.
 The program includes topics in technical computing, mechanical analysis, manufacturing systems, and material testing.
-The curriculum is accredited by the Engineering Technology Accreditation Commission of ABET, http://www.abet.org.
+The Mechanical Engineering Technology Program is accredited by the Engineering Technology Accreditation Commission of ABET, https://www.abet.org.

 Prospective students should take three years of rigorous college preparatory mathematics (four are recommended), including algebra, geometry, and trigonometry.
 One year of high school, laboratory science is required (chemistry and physics are recommended).
-The Computer-Aided Drafting certificate or AOS Degree may serve as preparation for this program; check with the Physical Sciences, Engineering & Applied Technologies Department for an advisor.
+The Computer-Aided Drafting certificate or AOS Degree may serve as preparation for this program; check with the School of STEM - Career for an advisor.

 - Graduates have: